Liger: Profile and Information

 The liger is a massive beast with a large muscular body and a big head.

-They appear to have sandy or dark yellow hair that is decorated with their mother’s distinctive faint stripes.
+They appear to have sandy or dark yellow hair decorated with their mother’s distinctive faint stripes.

-While other fur colour variations (including white when their mother is a white tiger) have been recognized, the liger typically has a more lion-like look, including a male’s manes.
+While other fur color variations (including white when their mother is a white tiger) have been recognized, the liger typically has a more lion-like look, including a male’s manes.

-Although the mane of a Liger is not as large or as spectacular as that of an adult Lion, some individual liger can grow very large.
+Although the mane of a Liger is not as large or as spectacular as an adult Lion’s, some individual Liger can grow very large.

-Nonetheless, it is not unusual for a male liger to have no mane at all.
+Nonetheless, it is not unusual for a male liger to have no mane.

-The liger can also inherit the spots found on the backs of the tiger’s ears along with the tufted fur around their chins, in addition to their markings that appear to be most visible around their hindquarters.
+The liger can also inherit the spots found on the backs of the tiger’s ears along with the tufted fur around their chins and their markings that appear most visible around their hindquarters.

 Distribution and Habitat